 This tool is designed to provide BC businesses with a simple and quick way to determine if you:

-- Qualify as a low volume steward (supplying between 1 and 5 tonnes of packaging and printed paper into the residential marketplace.
-Please note, packaging and printed paper supplied to other businesses is not part of this program; only that which is supplied to residents in the province)
+- Qualify as a low-volume steward (supplying between 1,000 and 5,000 kg of PPP into the residential marketplace.
+Please note, PPP supplied to other businesses is not part of this program; only that which is supplied to residents in the province)

-This tool helps you to determine your status and which category you fit into without the need to count and measure your packaging and printed paper.
+The assessment tool helps you to determine your status and which category you fit into without the need to count and measure your packaging and printed paper.

-Remember the following when using the tool
+Remember the following when using the tool:

-- Only include sales revenue related to BC – do not include any sales to other provinces
+- Only include sales revenue related to BC – do not include any sales to other provinces.

-- Only include information on packaging and printed paper that is supplied to residential customers.
-Do not include packaging and printed paper supplied to industrial, commercial or institutional organizations
+- Only include information related to what is supplied to residential customers.
+Do not include products or services supplied to industrial, commercial or institutional organizations.

-MMBC enlisted the assistance and expertise of Deloitte LLP to design the Small Business Assessment Tool.
+MMBC enlisted the assistance and expertise of Deloitte LLP to design the Online Assessment Tool.
 As a long standing audit partner for stewardship programs, Deloitte has the experience and familiarity with packaging definitions and industry sectors needed to propose the packaging components, weights and assumptions for use in this tool.

 No personal data or information is captured or stored from this assessment tool.

 On April 10, 2014, MMBC held a webinar to introduce the Online Assessment Tool.